Need to pay suppliers with a credit card? How to get a “yes.”

 There are three main ways a business can pay a supplier invoice with a credit card.
 Consider each method below and then review our suggestions for negotiating with vendors who don’t take credit card.

 1. Pay your suppliers and vendors directly.

 If your supplier includes credit cards in their payment terms, you’re set.
 They’ll likely use standalone invoicing software or a tool like QuickBooks to send you an e-invoice.
 Use the payment link, enter your card number, and confirm the transaction.

 Generally, you can use a physical card or a virtual card, a convenient choice if you have multiple employees and teams making purchases.
 (Make sure you have a clear corporate credit card policy in place.)

 A vendor’s policy may only mention traditional payment methods, such as checks or bank transfers.
-That doesn’t mean they don’t accept credit card — you may just need to reach out.
+That doesn’t mean they don’t accept credit cards — you may just need to reach out.
 In the next section, we’ll give you some ways to build a strong case for why your vendor should allow card payments.

-2. See if your credit card company has payment partners
+2. See if your credit card company has payment partners.

 Generally, the cardholder manually activates this feature for their card, depending on the card membership.
 The partner handles the rest, assigning your business a virtual account number to pay your vendors.